 To learn more, download Meeting HIPAA Requirements with CimTrak.

-Since 2003, the Gramm-Leach-Bliley Act (GLBA) requires institutions who offer financial products or services to disclose information-sharing practices and safeguard sensitive data.
+Since 2003, the Gramm-Leach-Bliley Act (GLBA) requires institutions that offer financial products or services to disclose information-sharing practices and safeguard sensitive data.
 Under the GLBA, the "Safeguards Rule" specifically requires institutions to:

 1. Ensure the security and confidentiality of customer information;